 Set your kids' imaginations on a trip from Japan to Mexico to Sweden—even if you’re all stuck at home.

 Our Crafty World

 Ready for a change of scenery?
 Discover a treasure trove of creativity with crafts inspired by cultural traditions from across the globe.
-Your imagination can travel from Japan to Mexico to Sweden and beyond with these unique craft projects from around the world.
+Your child's imagination can travel from Japan to Mexico to Sweden and beyond with these unique craft projects from around the world.

 1. Austrian Walnut Babies Craft

 A walnut baby—or for our German speaking friends, Walnuss Wiegenkinder or Walnussbaby—are a classic German and Austrian craft that looks exactly how it sounds: walnuts made into tiny, adorable baby dolls.
 Everyone needs a Walnussbaby in their life: Hop on over to Children’s Books Daily for step-by-step instructions to create your own.